WoodResourcesGroup/EPIC_AllPowerLabs/Biomass/README.md

 ### References

 1. Jenkins, J. C., D. C. Chojnacky, L. S. Heath, and R. A. Birdsey.
 "National-scale biomass estimators for United States tree species."
 For.
 Sci., vol. 49, no. 1, pp. 12-35, 2003.
-    -   Includes equations predicting biomass based on diameter at breast height for major classes of conifer species
+    -   Includes equations predicting biomass based on diameter at breast height for major classes of tree species
     -   These equations were used to estimate biomass in drought mortality polygons

 Process